esteakshapin/Cyber-Security-Final-Project/WORKLOG.md

 ## 5/20
 ### ***Shapin***
 1. Researched the inner workings of rotary chipher machines (i.e Lorenz SZ, Enigma Machine, Hebern Rotor machine)
+2. Looked at diagrams for different rotary machines and made a quick draw of the idea

 ## 5/22
 ### ***Bryan***